SorerBOT/Guild-Bridge/readme.md

 # Use CommonJS

-This repo is targed to use ECMAScript modules by default.
+This repo is targeted to use ECMAScript modules by default.
 Follow these steps to use CommonJS.

 ## Update package.json